 If you want to be more active, there are several options to do!

 You can rent kayaks for 200 Baht per hour so you can explore the surrounding bay of Koh Ma island.
 If you’re more into exploring the underwater world, you can rent snorkelling gear and enjoy yourself in the water with the beautiful reefs and tropical fishes.
 On the south side of the island and sand bar is one of the most colourful coral reefs remaining in this area.
 Koh Ma island also has a viewpoint, so if you want to be really active, then take good shoes with you to the beach and hike up to the top of Koh Ma and enjoy the panoramic views.

 Koh Phangan weather

 The island has a dry season and a very wet season.
 The weather of Koh Phangan basically has three seasons; the horrid monsoon season which is luckily short, the drier season and a hot season which has frequent heavy showers.
 The dry season lasts from late December through to March, with February as driest month.
 These months are also the main tourist season of Koh Phangan.
 The peak season weather is hot, bright and not too humid.
-Just perfect for lounging on the island’s fantastic beaches.
+Just perfect for lounging on the island’s fantastic beaches or doing some of the best hikes on Koh Phangan.
 From April until September there are some chances of downpours, alternated with bright blue skies.
 We were in Koh Phangan in June and only had some rain during the evening or night.
 The monsoon season which arrives from the south west, strikes between September and mid November.
 These are the months to avoid going to Koh Phangan.

 More Koh Phangan travel inspiration